Resident Evil: The Darkside Chronicles: Plot

 The game's plot revolves around the personal stories in the series.
 Its main focus is retelling the events of Resident Evil 2 and Resident Evil - Code: Veronica, and a new chapter is featured.
 For the Resident Evil 2 segment, the player takes control of protagonists Leon S. Kennedy and Claire Redfield, with Sherry Birkin acting as an escort character in one chapter.
 The Code: Veronica chapter features Claire, accompanied by fellow Rockfort Island prisoner Steve Burnside and later her brother Chris Redfield.

 Scenarios

 Operation Javier

-The first scenario in Resident Evil: The Darkside Chronicles focuses on Leon Kennedy four years after the events of Resident Evil 2.
-Jack Krauser, an American Special Forces operative, accompanies Kennedy into a South American village to search for Javier Hidalgo, a former drug lord with ties to the Umbrella Corporation.
+The main scenario in Resident Evil: The Darkside Chronicles focuses on Leon Kennedy, during his first mission as an agent of the United States Special Operations Command, four years after the events of Resident Evil 2.
+Jack Krauser, a seasoned American Special Forces operative, accompanies Kennedy into a South American village to search for Javier Hidalgo, a former drug lord with ties to the Umbrella Corporation.
 They quickly discover the village has suffered a viral outbreak and is overrun with zombies and mutant bio-organic weapons (BOWs).
 The duo fights past the creatures and finds Javier's daughter, Manuela, who agrees to guide them through the jungle.